mackenzie-wentworth/social-network-api/README.md

 # NoSQL: Social Network API

-## Application Links

-* GitHub Repository for Application: https://github.com/mackenzie-wentworth/social-network-api
+GitHub Repository for Application: https://github.com/mackenzie-wentworth/social-network-api

 ## Description
 For this week's Challenge, I was tasked to build a social network API from scratch using a NoSQL database.
 The **Social Network API** is intended to be used as a web application where users can share thoughts, reactions, and create a friend list.
 To create the back end functionality of the application, I used `Express.js` routing configuration, `MongoDB` database, and `Mongoose` ODM.